tfc-dcanadillas/terragoat/terraform/gcp/README.md

-This project uses a state bucket - see the main project README.
+This project uses TFC as Remote Backend - see the main project README.